ErrorDAR32/eggcounter/Journal.md

 **posdata:**
 i was thinking on doing a TODO.md, but i will not do it for the time being, and just use this journal

+# 26/5/22
+### 1st entry
+added small testing of the database interface on main function, i should prepare proper testing with a mock database